MontessoriVisualization/Git-Github/README.md

 ---

-## Branching
+## 🌿 Branching

-**Branching** = create a copy of the version history that we can work on without affecting the original version history.
+**🌿 Branching** = create a copy of the version history that we can work on without affecting the original version history.
 This lets us work on multiple things (features + fixes) at the same time.

 | Command                       | Description                                                                             |
 | ----------------------------- | --------------------------------------------------------------------------------------- |